pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 available, otherwise `AvailableCapacity`.
 A pool which has neither is considered unusable at the moment and ignored.

+Each volume gets checked separately, independently of other volumes that are needed by the current pod or by volumes that are about to be created for other pods.
+Those scenarios remain problematic.

+Trying to model how different volumes affect capacity would be difficult.
+A "maximum volume size 10GiB" can mean that exactly one volume of that size can still be created or hundreds, so rejecting the node after one volume could be a false negative.
+With "available capacity 10GiB" it may or may not be possible to create two volumes of 5GiB each, so accepting the node for two such volumes could be a false positive.

+More promising might be to add prioritization of nodes based on how much capacity they have left, thus spreading out storage usage evenly.

+Either way, the problem of recovering more gracefully from running out of storage after scheduling onto a node will have to be addressed eventually.

 ## Design Details

 ### Test Plan